Naninovel Scripts

 When none of the above literals are present at the start of the line, it's considered a generic text statement.

 Right after the command literal a command identifier is expected.
-This could either be name of the C# class that implements the command or the command's alias (if it's applied via CommandAlias attribute).
+This could either be a name of the C# class that implements the command or the command's alias (when applied via CommandAlias attribute).

 Command identifiers are case-insensitive; all the following statements are valid and will invoke the same AutoSave command: